 Sustainability is no longer a trend in the West, but a new way of thinking about your business, your consumption, and your lifestyle.
 Launching sustainable fashion brands or additional clothing lines in Europe or in the US is highly common.
 But, what about China?
 Every week, we receive several fashion projects for China with a sustainable purpose.
 The insights we are sharing with them are food for thought for any eco-friendly brand looking for entering the Chinese market.

 Is it an important criterion in today’s world?
 Yes.
 Is it your unique selling point in China?
 No. Here is the first disclaimer before reading this article, sustainable fashion in China is not a mature market yet.
 In a country of 1.4 billion people, changing long-term habits and consumption preferences takes more time.
-But as you will discover, China is taking many actions and the country should soon become one of the leading actors in terms of sustainability.
+But as you will discover, China is taking many actions and the country should soon become one of the leading actors in terms of sustainability and green fashion.

 China is Expanding its Sustainability Efforts

 Chinese consumers are more exposed to environmental issues than their Western counterparts.
 What’s the reason?
-Well, first of all, China has developed a higher rate in pollution-generating industries such as steel production or automobile manufacturing compared to other countries like Japan who took early steps towards reducing its reliance on these dirty sources of power decades ago.
+Well, first of all, China has developed a higher rate in pollution-generating industries such as steel production or automobile manufacturing compared to other countries like Japan, which took early steps towards reducing its reliance on these dirty sources of power decades ago.

 Consumers now feel they lack resources.
 Clean air to breathe, water from which to drink, and any resources that are considered necessary for everyone.
 On the other hand, China is the world’s largest populous country.
 With 1.4 billion inhabitants, it greatly contributes to more waste and pollution.